rachelbari/fakenewsnetwork/README.md

 # fakenewsnetwork

-Final Project for Language and Computation I by Rachel Sterneck and Sarah Widder.
+Final project for Language and Computation I by Rachel Sterneck and Sarah Widder.